jumpt57/appengine-java-starter/README.md

 * one to validate the domain the user @Secured
 * the second to validate that the endpoint is called by a cron @Cron

-The annotation is bind to his specific MethodInterceptor through the the InterceptorsModule and the bindInterceptor method.
+The annotation is bind to his specific MethodInterceptor through the InterceptorsModule and the bindInterceptor method.

 The MethodInterceptor contains a method called just before the actual